umich-brcf-bioinf/2021-04-19-umich-computationalFoundations/site/day2_R_afternoon_loops.md

 ## For loops
 For loops perform the same action for each item in a list of things.

+Some examples where for loops can be useful in real life:
+- Test each gene for differential expression
+- Count the number of mutations in each gene
+- Performing quality control on many different samples

+Why are loops useful?
+- They save you a bunch of time!
+- They reduce the opportunity for error that is associated with manually performing repetative tasks
+- They improve the reproducability of your work

-They take the form:
+For loops in R take the form:

 ```
 for (iterator in a set of values){